 - Click “Apply” and “Ok” buttons.

 - Click on the “Ok” button in the main window to close it.

 That is it.
 You’ve given your user account full control over the target folder.
 From now on, you can access the folder without the Insufficient Permissions error.

 Why Do You Face Insufficient Permissions Error in the First Place?

-For obvious reasons, some system folders and files cannot be deleted even if you have the administrative privileges.
-This is because, in addition to not having proper permissions, the ownership of those system files and folders are with the System, not any user.
+For obvious reasons, some system folders cannot be opened, modified, deleted even if you have administrative privileges.
+This because, the ownership of the system folder belongs to the System, not any user.
 This helps protect important files and folders from being accidentally deleted or modified by unwanted programs, like viruses.